cloud-awesome/cloudawesome-docs/docs/dataverse-simulate/simulator-options/simulator-options.md

 :::info
 N.B.
 While adding data to the mocked data store using SDK requests also runs logic such as creating the primary GUID, setting created/modified by and on etc., the same logic is not run when initialising data here, so you have to ensure that any and all attributes should be set manually.

+This requirement is intentional, so that developers retain complete control over the data fed into unit tests during set-up ("arrange").
+The framework only dictates changes during execution ("act"), stimulating Dataverse.
 :::